top of page

 WHAT TYPE OF DESIGNER AM I?

-Currently, I am a reflective interaction designer at the Eindhoven University of Technology, dedicated to the power of shared, tangible, and visual sense-making.
+Currently, I am a designer of reflective interactions, dedicated to the power of shared, tangible, and visual sense-making.
 My practice is defined by the ability to externalise internal thinking processes, transforming abstract challenges into physical or visual dialogues that facilitate informed decision-making.
 I stand at the intersection of Industrial Design and social innovation, ready to apply my expertise in "designing through translation" to create interventions that don't just solve problems, but empower users to reflect and act with clarity.
-Read more about my identity and vision below.

 imageedit_14_6298037460.png